Flight Operations

 LASP uses a worldwide network of sophisticated ground antennas and satellites to relay signals between the Mission Operations Centers and the spacecraft we control.
 This includes NASA’s Deep Space Network, which consists of several ground stations spread equidistantly around the globe, plus a few antennas orbiting Earth.

 LASP currently has several facilities for operating spacecraft, called Mission Operations Centers.
-Two are used for controlling large spacecraft, such as NASA’s Imaging X-ray Polarimetry Explorer (IXPE), Magnetospheric Multiscale (MMS), and Aeronomy of Ice in the Mesophere (AIM) missions.
+Two are used for controlling large spacecraft, such as NASA’s Imaging X-ray Polarimetry Explorer (IXPE) and Magnetospheric Multiscale (MMS) missions.
 The third center is where LASP operates its SmallSat fleet.

 A rocket launch framed against a bright-blue sky